 - Praying (asking for conceptual or material satisfaction), such as for babies, a spouse, beauty, longevity, or for a good future

 Traditions and myths surrounding the festival are formed around these concepts, although traditions have changed over time due to changes in technology, science, economy, culture, and religion.
 It's about well being together."

 "A notable part of celebrating the holiday is the carrying of brightly lit lanterns, lighting lanterns on towers, or floating sky lanterns.
 Another tradition involving lanterns is to write riddles on them and have other people try to guess the answers."

 Lanterns on the street, arranged in rows and columns

 Lanterns in special shapes, which is to celebrate festivals.

 THE DESIGN MUSEUM

-The history of design in any field.
+The history of design in many fields.